Desp4/idym/README.md

 Copying the include directory to a desired location is left as an exercise to the reader.

 ### Language versions and features
 Certain features of the implementation, as the spec defines it, will be unavailable in *C++14*.
-Below is a table listing the minimum language version required for all affected features.
+Below are the tables listing the minimum language version required for all affected features.

 #### `std::variant`